Inclusive Teaching Resources for Large Courses – Inclusive Teaching

 This resource guide is an inventory of 54 concrete strategies for building an inclusive class.
 Read more

-Activity Guides that Promote Inclusivity in Large Courses:
+Activity Guides that Promote Equity in Large Courses:

 In this activity, students will explore their personal values by examining a list of values and ranking each of them Read more